CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

 	    java.security.InvalidKeyException: Illegal key size or default parameters

 ##### Open the Process Launch Dialog:
 - Right-click on the MyOrderProcess process in Process Explorer view and Select Run.
-Designer will present the launch dialog and open a connection to the server to confirm that it's running 'required for launching a process'.
+Designer will present the launch dialog and open a connection to the server to confirm that it's running `required for launching a process`.
 - On the Process tab in the launch dialog, select "Monitor Runtime Log" and "Process Instance Live View" to get a feel for how you can watch your process flow in real time.

   ![xml formatter](images/myOrderProcessRunConfig.png)